juce-framework/JUCE-tutorials/markdown/tutorial_simd_register_optimisation.md

+---
+title: Optimisation using the SIMDRegister class
+---
 # Tutorial: Optimisation using the SIMDRegister class

 Take advantage of the processor's parallelism to perform single instruction multiple data calculations.
 Optimise your audio applications without introducing concurrency.